osmedeus/documentation/src/installation/token.md

 There are some places that tokens will store in Osmedeus below

-- [x] Amass config files `~/osmedeus-base/data/amass-config/datasources.yaml` at  **`~/osmedeus-base/data/configs/`** which is mainly responsible for the subdomain enumeration.
+- [x] Amass config files `~/osmedeus-base/data/external-configs/amass-datasources.yaml` at  **`~/osmedeus-base/data/configs/`** which is mainly responsible for the subdomain enumeration.

+- [x] Subfinder config files `~/osmedeus-base/data/external-configs/subfinder-provider.yaml` at  **`~/osmedeus-base/data/external-configs/`** which is mainly responsible for the subdomain enumeration.

 - [x] Main tokens file **`~/osmedeus-base/token/osm-var.yaml`**

 ## Amass config

-All your tokens, such as Shodan, Censys, SecurityTrails, and others are store in `~/osmedeus-base/data/amass-config/datasources.yaml`.
+All your tokens, such as Shodan, Censys, SecurityTrails, and others are store in `~/osmedeus-base/data/external-configs/amass-datasources.yaml`.
 You can begin making modifications to the configuration there to utilize third-party services while using Osmedeus.

 ## Any other tokens